VowpalWabbit/vowpalwabbit.github.io/_efficiency/active_learning.md

 title: Active learning
 order: 3
 module_id: active_learning
-description: In active learning, a learner is given access to unlabeled data and is allowed to adaptively choose which ones to label.
-The main drive for this approach is when the cost of labelling data is significantly bigger than acquiring the unlabeled data.
+description: In active learning, a learner chooses which examples to label given what it knows and unlabeled examples to choose from.
+Active learning is used to minimize the cost of labelling datasets.
 ---